My Approach To Documentary Wedding Photography

 Why I shoot this way?

 It's an over used term, but I love being a storyteller, not a story maker.
 In an unobtrusive, but creative manner, I want to document your day as it is, and not manufacture it.
-I have a statement on my homepage that reads "The art is important, but what is key are the stories told and the moments captured".
 I honestly think that it's the best approach to wedding photography, always looking for the creative image, but the moment captured trumps everything!

 A walk through a wedding day:

 I love documenting the preparations!
 Every bride and groom approach their big day their own way, and there's so much emotion to capture.
 Everything from nervous hands with the bow ties to the anticipation leaving for the church.
-None of the above are posed in anyway, just me with my two cameras clipped to my waist, waiting for the right moment and trying to frame and light it in a interesting way.
+None of the above are posed in anyway, just me with one camera in hand and a second clipped to my waist, waiting for the right moment and trying to frame and light it in a interesting way.

 This is typically where celebrations are in full swing.
 I'm not just there for the first dance, I'm there until late and getting images of everyone enjoying themselves.
 This is typically where natural light is no longer an option, so the flashes come out of the bag.
 Again, no posing, just some great dance moves with some added light.
 I get stuck into the dance floor, producing images that feel like you were there, not sat on the edge watching on.